khutchuasopi-ops/Qa-Manual-Testing-Portfolio/05-AI-Writing-Workspace-QA/Bug-Reports/BUG-009-split-view-pagination.md

-# BUG-009 — Split View Duplicates or Resets Pagination
+# BUG-009 — Split View Pagination / Page State Breaks

-## Title
+## Summary

-Split View duplicates or resets pagination/page breaks in the second pane
+Pagination in **Split View** becomes inconsistent when navigating between pages.
+Pages can be duplicated or the displayed page state can reset unexpectedly.

 ## Preconditions

-- User is logged in.
-- A project/manuscript contains a Draft with enough content to span multiple pages.
+* User has access to a document or manuscript with multiple pages.
-- Pagination or page breaks are visible in the Draft.
+* Split View is available for the document.

 ## Steps to Reproduce

-1. Open a project/manuscript.
+1. Open a document or manuscript.
-2. Open the Draft.
+2. Open **Split View**.
-3. Add or use enough content to create multiple pages.
-4. Open the same Draft in Split View.
-5. Compare the pagination/page breaks between the two panes.
-6. Observe the pagination behavior in the second pane.
+3. Navigate between the available pages using the pagination controls.
+4. Continue moving between different pages.
+5. Observe the displayed page content and page number.

+## Actual Result

+During navigation, Split View pagination becomes inconsistent.

+Pages may be duplicated, and the displayed page state can reset unexpectedly instead of remaining on the selected page.

 ## Expected Result

-Both Split View panes should display consistent pagination and page-break positions for the same Draft content.
+When navigating between pages in Split View:

+* The selected page should be displayed correctly.
+* The page number should correspond to the displayed content.
-Pagination should not be duplicated, reset, or repositioned unexpectedly.
+* Pages should not be duplicated.

-## Actual Result
-Pagination/page breaks in the second Split View pane are duplicated or appear to restart from the beginning instead of remaining consistent with the original Draft view.

-The issue was reproduced during testing.

-## Priority
-High
+* The current page should not unexpectedly reset.
+* Pagination should remain consistent during repeated navigation.

 ## Severity

-Major
+**Medium**

 ## Environment

-- Environment: Staging / Preview
-- Testing type: Manual QA
-- Area: Split View / Draft
+**Staging / Preview**

-## Evidence
+## Related Test Case

-Screen recording showing the same Draft opened in Split View and the inconsistent pagination/page-break behavior between the two panes.
+**TC-026 — Split View: Pagination**

 ## Status

-Reproduced
+**Open**

+## Reproduction

+**Reproduced during manual testing.**

+## Notes

+The issue affects navigation within Split View and can make it difficult for the user to determine which page is currently being viewed.

+The pagination state should remain synchronized with the displayed document content during navigation.